Our Story: About Wild Running

 It took an 800km walk across Spain in 2008, the Camino Santiago, which offered glimpses of changing landscapes (yes he went boho for a while!) for him to finally quit his job as a newspaper journalist.
 It flashed up the need to do something he loved doing.
 So in 2012, he set up his own business called Wild Running and was given an Unltd social entrepreneurs award.

 Wild Running now organises the Something Wild Festival and a 5k swim and aquathon in the River Dart, as well as the Paradise and Back trail run in Bristol’s Leigh Woods, the forerunner for the Back to Black trail race.

-Wild Running also hopes to stage our first ultra run in 2018.
+Wild Running will also stage our first ultra run in September 2018: The Two Moors Ultra and Castle to Coast Ultra.

 Run, Sail, Swim: We’re Not Just Another Trail Running Company